grafana/agent/docs/sources/static/operation-guide/_index.md

     - Smallest load on SD compared to host filtering, as only one Agent is responsible for a config.
   - Cons
-    - Centralized configs must discover a [minimal set of targets][targets] to distribute evenly.
+    - Centralized configs must discover a [minimal set of targets](ref:targets) to distribute evenly.
     - Requires running a separate KV store to store the centralized configs.
     - Managing centralized configs adds operational burden over managing a config